ujwalp15/manifest-manipulation/README.md

 who don't/can't build locally and hence don't want the extra crap they won't be working on

-To use, copy the `delete-aosp.py` file to your working directory, then execute by running `./delete-aosp.py`
+To use, copy the `delete-aosp.py` and `functions.py` files to your working directory, then execute by running `./delete-aosp.py`

 To utilise the manifest created